markdewing/next_steps_in_programming/programming_by_transformations.md

 1. V1 -> V2
 2. V3 -> V4

-Alternately, one could also add a node to store the flow V1 -> V3 (context manager) -> V4 (context manager and exception handling), but this doesn't seem as informative.
-It's useful for learning the Python feature, but not so useful for understanding the program)
+Alternately, one could also add a node to make the flow V1 -> V3 (context manager) -> V4 (context manager and exception handling), but this doesn't seem as informative.
+It's useful for learning the Python feature, but not as useful for understanding the program.

 Ideally the transformation to add the exception handling could be specified in a generic way - label or identify the code that opens and processes the file, and then add the exception handling code around it.
 Then the same transformation could be used for V1->V2 and V3->V4.